gwinnem/vue-responsive-grid-layout/README.md

 # vue-responsive-grid-layout
-VUE 3 responsive grid layout.
-More to come.
+VUE 3 responsive grid layout is based on the original work by [JBaysolution's vue-grid-layout](https://github.com/jbaysolutions/vue-grid-layout).
 <br/>
-This work is based on amd inspired by the original work with: [Vue Grid Layout](https://jbaysolutions.github.io/vue-grid-layout/guide/).
+This new and refactored component has more features, typesafe Emits, Props and a strict linting rule setup.

 [FREE ICONS](https://icones.js.org/)

-#### Original Features:
+### Original Features:
 * Draggable widgets
 * Resizable widgets
 * Static widgets